H-Mateus/spinal-studies-rjah-site/content/authors/duncan_carroll/_index.md

 text-align: justify}
 </style>

-I am currently studying a BSc in Biomedical Sciences at Cardiff University, and this academic year I’m on my professional training year at the Robert Jones and Agnes Hunt Orthopaedic Hospital.
+I am a current Bsc Biomedical sciences student in Cardiff university and I am on my professional training year at the Robert Jones and Agnes Hunt hospital for the year 2023/24.

-The professional training year allows me to be trained in tissue culture, flow cytometry and other lab techniques for my degree, as well as undertaking a research project in the lab.
-My research project involves finding the best clinically relevant technique for seeding collagen scaffolds with cells for surgical implantation in cartilage defects, and assessing seeded scaffolds for cell viability.
-As well as the scaffold project I am also involved in Tim’s synovium-on-a-chip project by isolating cells from waste synovium and cartilage, collecting and organising data, and scoring synovium histological samples.
+The professional training year will allow me to learn necessary skills such as tissue culture, flow cytometry, PCR and other laboratory techniques which would help me in the long term.
+My research project is based on identifying biomarkers for prognostic outlook of patients and I also will be helping with Tims organ on a chip project by isolating cells from human cartilage and synovium and scoring histology samples.